artemnih/wf/packages/argo-driver/README.md

     Ensure that the persistent volume and persistent volume claim are properly created.
 For details on how to create PVs and PVCs, refer to this [Kubernetes documentation page](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

+    For a quick setup, you can use default YAML files for basic PV and PVC configurations located in the [docs](./docs) folder.
+To bind the volumes, simply run the following command lines:

+    `kubectl apply -f ./docs/compute-data-volume.yaml`

+    `kubectl apply -f ./docs/compute-pv-claim.yaml`

 Please note that these steps are for a basic local setup using Docker desktop.
 In production or more complex environments, additional configuration and security considerations may apply.

+### Known issues

+When running in local development, submitting a workflow may result in a self-signed certificate error.
+A quick fix is to instruct `node` to run the API while allowing untrusted certificates:

+`NODE_TLS_REJECT_UNAUTHORIZED='0' npm run start`

 ## Deployment